 Indigenous peoples in Atlantic Canada hold commercial communal licenses for various fisheries, meaning licenses (issued by DFO) are held by the Indigenous group rather than an individual.
-Commercial communal fisheries provide employment opportunities for Indigenous people and revenue from such activities is used to support community programs and services including those that address health, wellness, education and economic development needs.
+Commercial communal fisheries are an economically significant resource for Indigenous people and revenue from such activities is used to support community programs and services including those that address health, wellness, education and economic development needs as well as employment opportunities.